tylerburdsall/lazy-cartesian-product/README.md

 ## Introduction
 When generating data, it may be necessary to create a set of distinct possible combinations.
 This can be useful for statistics, filling up a database, or running some function over the a combination (like generating cost data given combination `{x, y, z}`).
 A lot of libraries exist to do this, but memory space can quickly run out when the amount of combinations rises to a very large number.

-The library also focuses on using STL utilities from the C++ language without the need for extra overhead (like Boost).
+This library also provides the flexibility of operating on VERY large sets of data.
+If you have [boost](https://www.boost.org) installed, you can utilize its features and operate on numbers from 0 - 2^1024 - 1.
+(See the **Installation** section for more).

 If you would like to see how this library was implemented, [combigen](https://github.com/iamtheburd/combigen) is a CLI tool that helps generate distinct combinations and output them to `.csv` or `.json` format.